How Hard Is The Real Estate Exam? (7 Proven Tips To Pass)

 What to Do After Passing the Exam

 This can be a good time to look for a sponsoring broker.
-A sponsoring broker is a managing broker who will oversee your work as an inexperienced agent.
+A sponsoring broker is a managing broker overseeing your work as an inexperienced agent.
 They bring brand recognition to your business and help you find listings and clients.

-After working as a real estate salesperson for a while with a sponsoring broker, consider continuing education to help you fine-tune your real estate skills.
+After working with a sponsoring broker as a real estate salesperson for a while, consider continuing education to help you fine-tune your real estate skills.
 Soon you will be ready to launch an independent real estate career, if you wish, and work as a REALTOR without the oversight of a sponsor.

-The real estate exam is a necessary step in the process of getting your real estate license.
+The real estate exam is necessary to get your real estate license.
 Take the time to study well, use exam prep courses to help you, and you will have a good chance at success.
 If you struggle, remember that you can take the course and the exam again, solidifying what you’ve learned.

 Real Estate Exam FAQs